The Most Comprehensive Guide to Google Ads Marketing for SaaS

 Here is an example of what it looks like once you’ve started collecting data on in-market audiences:

-Side note – if you already have Google Analytics set up, then guess what, you are likely gaining these insights already as long as you turned on this feature.
+Side note – if you already have Google Analytics set up, then guess what, you are likely gaining these insights already as long as you turn on this feature.

-?♂️Wizard tip – If you have a limited budget and you find a winning in-market audience, consider splitting it out into its own campaign.
-Instead of using the “observation” option, instead use the “targeting” option.
-By splitting it out you can allocate a dedicated budget towards it which will likely increase your impression share for these users.
+Wizard tip – If you have a limited budget and find a winning in-market audience, consider splitting it into its own campaign.
+Instead of using the “observation” option, use the “targeting” option.
+By splitting it out, you can allocate a dedicated budget towards it, which will likely increase your impression share for these users.

 Here is what this report looks like:

-It’s essential to note that although you are well within your rights to bid on their terms as keywords, you can’t mention the competitors branded term in your ad copy.
-Do not use dynamic keyword insertion either as it will change the headline to match the users search query, in this case, their branded term.
+It’s essential to note that although you are well within your rights to bid on their terms as keywords, you can’t mention the competitors branded terms in your ad copy.
+Do not use dynamic keyword insertion either as it will change the headline to match the user’s search query, in this case, their branded term.

 Google Ads Marketing for SaaS Strategy #7: Search Term Report to Influence Blogs

-The search terms report is a list of search phrases users have typed in that has resulted in your ad is displayed or clicked on.
+The search terms report is a list of search phrases users have typed in that have resulted in your ad being displayed or clicked on.
 Quite often, due to the different keyword match types, the search terms that show up in this list may be quite different from your keyword lists.

-That’s why you must be regularly reviewing these lists to identify negative keywords and also new keyword opportunities.
+That’s why you must regularly review these lists to identify negative keywords and new keyword opportunities.
 However, that’s not what this is about.

 As we discussed at the start of this article in the opportunity analysis section, there is generally always a limited supply of “high intent” keywords for SaaS companies.
-The result of this is super high CPC’s and a lot of competition.
+This results in super high CPCs and a lot of competition.

-That’s why we recommend going through your search terms report to identify keywords with less intent that are higher up in the funnel.
+That’s why we recommend going through your search terms report to identify keywords with less intent higher up in the funnel.

 These queries may be questions.
-Such as, “what to include in a proposal,” or “do I need to include testimonials in a proposal.”
-These users aren’t actively seeking a software solution, so taking them to the home page or features page of your website doesn’t answer their questions, and they are likely to bounce.
-However, these users are still considered potential customers, therefore still worth engaging with if you have the right strategy to do so.
+Such as “what to include in a proposal,” or “do I need to include testimonials in a proposal.”
+These users aren’t actively seeking a software solution, so taking them to your website’s home page or features page doesn’t answer their questions, and they are likely to bounce.
+However, these users are still considered potential customers, therefore, still worth engaging with if you have the right strategy.